Biden seeks to ramp up fight against drug traffickers with fresh sanctions | Technology

 The Biden administration is keen to show it is taking action on a worsening U.S. opioid crisis that has fueled more than 100,000 U.S. drug overdose deaths in the year to April 2021, a 28% increase from the same period a year earlier, according to Centers for Disease Control data https://www.cdc.gov/nchs/nvss/vsrr/drug-overdose-data.htm.
 The U.S. Treasury said it had imposed sanctions on 25 entities and individuals under new authorities granted under one of the executive orders that allows the department to target those benefiting from trafficking proceeds, regardless of any direct links to known drug kingpins or cartels.

+In Brazil, Treasury imposed financial sanctions on Primeiro Comando Da Capital, or PCC, which was born in the prisons of Sao Paulo in the early 1990s and is now considered Brazil's most powerful criminal organization, helping to flood Europe with cocaine.
+The addition of PCC to the Office of Foreign Assets Control sanctions list follows moves in 2019 by the State Department and Department of Homeland Security to quietly add suspected PCC members to a list of organizations ineligible for a U.S. visa - a tactic used against organized crime group members elsewhere.

-The Treasury has also targeted a list of drug kingpins, cartels and gangs in Mexico, Brazil and Colombia.
+The Treasury has also targeted a list of drug kingpins, cartels and gangs in Mexico and Colombia, some of which were previously designated under narrower sanctions authorities.
 The sanctions deny designated entities access to U.S. dollar transactions and freeze any assets they may hold in the United States.
 But organized crime groups in recent years have been shifting to crypto assets and other methods of avoiding the U.S. financial system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)